ggodoygeogama/smart-ocean-8bdb7/content/post/brewing-chemex.md

 image: https://i.imgur.com/AQblPc7m.jpg
 ---

-A partir de esta fecha se empezo a llevar a cabo la colaboración entre la Universidad de Vigo y SmartOcean a traves de la empresa Geogama con la finalidad de desarrollar .
+A partir de esta fecha se empezo a llevar a cabo la colaboración entre la Universidad de Vigo y SmartOcean a traves de la empresa Geogama con la finalidad de desarrollar tanto a nivel cientifico como .

 In 1958, designers at the [Illinois Institute of Technology](https://www.spacefarm.digital) said that the Chemex Coffeemaker is *"one of the best-designed products of modern times"*, and so is included in the collection of the Museum of Modern Art in New York City.